Mitchel Bakker: Bayer Leverkusen

 On 12 July 2021, Bakker joined Bundesliga club Bayer Leverkusen.
 He signed a four-year contract with the club.
 According to reports, the transfer fee of the deal was of 7 million euros, potentially rising to 10 million with bonuses.
 A buy-back option for PSG was reportedly included in the deal.
 Bakker scored his first goal for Leverkusen in a 4–0 win over Borussia Mönchengladbach on 21 August.

+Atalanta

+On 7 July 2023, Bakker joined Serie A club Atalanta.

+Loan to Lille

+On 30 August 2024, Bakker was loaned to Ligue 1 club Lille for the season.

 International career

 Bakker is a youth international for the Netherlands.
 He has represented his home country from under-15 to under-21 level.

 In October 2022, Bakker was included in the preliminary squad for the 2022 FIFA World Cup.